AshimStha/resume/README.md

 ![Profile Pic](_readme/goku-san.jpeg)

 Hi!
 My name is Ashim Shrestha and I am from Nepal.
 I have been living in Canada for the last 8 months.
-I go to Humber College and currently enrolled in Web Development program.
+I go to Humber College and currently enrolled in the Web Development program.

 ## PROJECTS

 ## EDUCATION
 ## WORK EXPERIENCE
 ## CONTACT